NewDark90/crypto-leftist-rebuttal/CryptoLeftistRebuttals.md

 There isn't a perfect analogy for this, but I think it's similar to saying the same about automobiles, and then making every comparison to the Model T and/or the Hummer.
 The Model T for the reason that it's the first mass produced successful car and the Hummer due to it being a gas guzzling oversized beast.
 Comparing all cryptocurrencies to one single highly flawed version is missing the point in the same way.

-[Coins and Dominance, Dec 2021](https://imgur.com/vFPHHcu.jpg)

 Note: I also understand that it's not fully unreasonable to look at the project with the most market-share and trying to understand it as a proxy for the rest of the space.
 This is especially true given the number of coins and tokens that exist today.

+[Coins and Dominance, Dec 2021](https://imgur.com/vFPHHcu.jpg)

+> Wait, so you're telling me there's several *thousands* of different crypto projects out there.
+How on earth is a typical individual going to get involved with that much upfront knowledge needed?

+That is a problem, but probably less than you would think.

+Let's make a distinction up front between *coins* and *tokens*.
+A coin is basically a blockchain's native currency, and a token leverages an existing blockchain and can have special rules associated with how it functions.
+It is trivially simple to create a token in comparison to a coin.
+Given the barrier to entry is so low, many people have made their own tokens, most being fairly pointless.
+The ones that aren't usually have a pretty specific use case you would know if you care about.
+That still leaves a large amount of projects to consider, but it's not nearly so insurmountable.

 ## Cryptocurrency is all fake